 They also guarantee that research is completely linked with education in all cases, ensuring that today’s innovative work is also teaching tomorrow’s top scientists and engineers.

-The NSF have a set of standards that all composting toilet product manufacturer, must meet- these standards are in accordance with NSF's ANSI standard 41.
+The NSF has a set of standards that all composting toilet product manufacturers must meet – these standards are in accordance with NSF’s ANSI standard 41.

 There are 6 standards/criteria that must be met for composting toilets to be allowed: